michael-milette/moodle-filter_filtercodes/README.md

 Usage of the {FilterCodes} tags requires no knowledge of HTML but might be important for sites wishing to comply with accessibility requirements.

-IMPORTANT: Although we expect everything to work, this BETA release has not been fully tested in every situation.
-If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/moodle-filter_filtercodes/issues).
+IMPORTANT: This STABLE release has been tested on many Moodle sites.
+Although we expect everything to work, if you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/moodle-filter_filtercodes/issues).

 [(Back to top)](#table-of-contents)

 # Requirements

-This plugin requires Moodle 2.7+ from http://moodle.org/
+This plugin requires Moodle 2.7+ from http://moodle.org/ .
+Note that some tags may require more recent versions of Moodle.

 [(Back to top)](#table-of-contents)